-Typhonium venosum, the Voodoo Lily, was previously named Sauromatum venosum and has had a large number of taxonomoic synonyms over the years.
-Native to a wide geographical region from Africa across to China, this stunning aroid is one of the hardiest of all the exotic aroids and will thrive in most British gardens in a warm sunny spot.
-A very tropical-looking aroid, it has an extravagant exotic foliage, mid-green with a slight blueish haze, that is highly phototropic and leans dramatically towards the light.
+Sauromatum venosum, the Voodoo Lily, was previously named Typhonium venosum, has jumped back and forth between these two names and has also had a large number of other taxonomic synonyms over the years.
+Native to a wide geographical region from Africa across to China, this stunning aroid is one of the hardiest of all the exotic aroids and with good drainage, will thrive in most British gardens in a warm sunny spot.
+A very tropical-looking aroid, it has extravagant exotic foliage - mid-green with a slight blueish haze - that is highly phototropic leaning dramatically towards the direction the light is coming from.

 In the late spring/early summer, the Voodoo Lily's extraordinary inflorescence, like some glossy grey-purplish-black horn, pokes out of the ground, growing rapidly, almost visibly, and it doesn't stop growing until it is about 2 or more feet tall, when, with its elongated poker-like tip and bulbous egg-timer shaped base, all resting on a short white lilac spotted stalk, it looks not unlike the horns of some emerging subterranean devil.